Read in 4 minutes

-http://YOUR_IPin your browser of choice, and you should see the default Nginx welcome page as shown in the image below:
+http://YOUR_IPin your browser of choice, and you will see the default Nginx welcome page as shown in the image below:

 Manage the Nginx Service with systemctl

 You can manage the Nginx service in the same way as any other systemd unit.

 To stop the Nginx service, run: